dsabater/dasbppgithubhalm/README.md

 ## WorkflowsDeployFlowsSample
 This repository includes the following sample workflows:

+- **00_helloworld**: Sample pipeline to call WhoAmI in a parameterized instance
-- 00_devtorepo: Push customizations in a DEV instance to the repository.
+- **00_devtorepo**: Push customizations from a DEV instance into the repository.
-- 01_exportconfigdata: Export configuration data from an instance to the repository.
+- 01_exportconfigdata: Export configuration data from a parameter instance into the repository.
-- 01_importconfigdata: Import configuration data from the repository to an instance.
+- 02_importconfigdata: Import configuration data from the repository to a parameterized instance.
 - 10_repotodev: Deploy repository content to a DEV instance (unmanaged).
 - 20_repotouat: Deploy repository content to a UAT instance (managed).
 - 30_release: Release repository content to multiple instances.